RFA Broomdale: Construction and design

-The ship was ordered from the British Tanker Company of London from Harland and Wolff and was laid down on 29 December 1936 with Yard number 975.
+The ship was ordered from the British Tanker Company of London from Harland & Wolff and was laid down on 29 December 1936 with Yard number 975.
 She was one of six tankers purchased during construction by the British Government to allow replacement of worn out ships of the Royal Fleet Auxiliary.
 She was launched as Broomdale on 2 September 1937, and was completed on 3 November 1937, entering service the same day.

 Broomdale was 481 ft 6 in long overall and 464 ft 3 in between perpendiculars, with a beam of 62 ft and a draught of 21 ft.
 She was powered by Doxford diesel engines rated at 4000 bhp, giving a speed of 11.5 kn.
 Broomdale displaced 17338 LT, with a deadweight tonnage of 11650 LT.
 The ship had a Gross register tonnage of 8334 tons and a Net register tonnage of 4967 tons.
 The ship had a complement of 40.